biocheming/watvina/README.md

 ![Watvina](https://github.com/biocheming/watvina/blob/main/watvina_logo.png)

-For drug design purpose, explicit or implicit waters, pharmacophore or position constrained docking, external torsion parameter (in amber/gaff/charmm force field like parameters) are supported in watvina.
+Watvina facilitates drug design with support for explicit or implicit waters, pharmacophore or position-constrained docking, and external torsion parameters (akin to amber/gaff/charmm force fields).

 ## 1. IMPORTANT NOTES
 ### 1.1 Receptor and ligand(s) should be carefully prepared.
 KEEP ALL THE NON-POLAR AND POLAR HYDROGENS.
 ### 1.2 Minimize/Optimize the ligand carefully.
 Watvina calculates some torsion penalty.